alfthomas/android-workshop/README.md

 ## 2-LinearLayout

 For the second exercise you will lay out 3 buttons using Android's LinearLayout layout manager.
-It should look like this:
+It should look like this (note that Button 3 is always half the height of Button 2):

 ![LinearLayout Solution](https://raw.github.com/alfthomas/android-workshop/master/2-LinearLayout/solution-screenshot.png)